 \section{A main lemma}

-In this section we prove Lemma \ref{thm:stage 1} which states that for every $n\geq4$ and $m\in\mathbb{N}$ we have:
+In this section we prove Lemma \ref{thm:stage 1} which states that for every $n\geq4$ and $m\in\mathbb{N}$ we have

-The proof will be presented in a few stages - each of which will have a separated subsection.
-In this sections $n\geq4$ will be constant, so we will make notations simpler and write:
+The proof will be presented in a few stages - each of which will be covered in a separate subsection.
+In this sections $n\geq4$ will be constant, so we will make notations simpler and write

 We will also use the following notations: